qtland/matchmaking/README.md

-# qtland Matchmaking Server (QMS)
+# Matchmaking Repository
-A qtland Server is a identical server to Valve matchmaking in TF2.

-## What is this?
-This repo is created to store srcds server config and for archiving.
+This repository is used for qtlands community match servers.
+Archived server cfgs, and up to important bits.

 ## Bug Reporting
-If you encounter a bug, please use the Issues tab saying what is your problem.
+Our match servers are still in beta.
+If you encounter a bug with our servers, please use the Issues tab describing your encounter.